-Canada has a rich history in professional wrestling and a legacy of producing such standout wrestlers and talent.
-Here are 13 individuals and families from The Great White North who have made its country proud.
+Canada has a rich history in professional wrestling and a legacy of producing standout wrestlers and talent.
+Discover the stories of notable individuals and families from The Great White North who have made their country proud.

 Quick, who was the first Canadian world champion in WWE history?

 If your answer was Bret Hart, you wouldn’t even qualify for a cup of coffee from Tim Horton’s.